-- 1. Design Principles: - a.
+- a.
+Design Principles: - i.
 Proportion and Order: Proper proportions are essential for timeless architecture.
 Buildings should adhere to human scale, emphasizing vertical proportions.
-Elements should generally be taller than they are wide. - b.
+Elements should generally be taller than they are wide. - ii.
 Exterior Walls: Lowcountry buildings feature raised foundations, deep porches, and simple elegance.
-Materials should create strong textures and shadow lines. - c.
+Materials should create strong textures and shadow lines. - iii.
 Porches and Balconies: Deep porches are iconic in Lowcountry design.
-They provide shade, encourage outdoor living, and foster community interaction. - d.
+They provide shade, encourage outdoor living, and foster community interaction. - iv.
 Window and Shutter Design: Windows should be vertically proportioned, reflecting the human scale.
-Shutters, if used, should be functional and appropriately sized. - e.
+Shutters, if used, should be functional and appropriately sized. - v.
 Entry and Door Design: Entryways play a significant role in Lowcountry design.
 They should be welcoming and well-proportioned.
-Doors can be solid wood or glass, reflecting the overall style.
+Doors can be solid wood or glass, reflecting the overall style. - vi.

-- f.
 Roofs: Roofs should complement the building's proportions.
 Gabled, hipped, or shed roofs are common.
-Metal roofing is practical and adds character. - g.
+Metal roofing is practical and adds character. - vii.
 Fences, Walls, & Gates: Fences and walls define property boundaries.
 They can be decorative or functional.
-Gates should be well-designed and in harmony with the overall aesthetic. - h.
+Gates should be well-designed and in harmony with the overall aesthetic. - viii.
 Accessory buildings: Outbuildings, such as sheds or storage areas, should blend seamlessly with the main house.
-Their design should follow the same principles as the primary structure. - i.
+Their design should follow the same principles as the primary structure.

+- ix.
 Trim: Trim details, such as cornices, moldings, and brackets, enhance the overall appearance.
-Simplicity and craftsmanship are defining elements of Lowcountry buildings. - 2.
+Simplicity and craftsmanship are defining elements of Lowcountry buildings. - b.
 Siding: Wood clapboard, wood board and batten, wood shingle siding, brick, natural stone, stucco, tabby, faced concrete block, and any artificial siding material which closely resembles the natural materials listed above.
-Siding may be left natural or painted, stained or, in the case of wood, weathered. - 3.
-Roofs: Wood shingles, slate shingles, multi-layered asphalt shingles, metal raised seam or tiles. - 4.
-Features: Pitched roofs, roof overhangs, covered porches, canopies, awnings, trellises, gazebos, and open wood fences. - Colors: Earth tones (greens, tans, light browns, terra cotta, etc.), grays, pale primary and secondary colors (less than 50 percent color value), white cream tones, and the like.
-Dramatic accent colors, such as reds or blues, shall be avoided. - Fencing.
+Siding may be left natural or painted, stained or, in the case of wood, weathered. - c.
+Roofs: Wood shingles, slate shingles, multi-layered asphalt shingles, metal raised seam or tiles. - d.
+Features: Pitched roofs, roof overhangs, covered porches, canopies, awnings, trellises, gazebos, and open wood fences. - e.
+Colors: Earth tones (greens, tans, light browns, terra cotta, etc.), grays, pale primary and secondary colors (less than 50 percent color value), white cream tones, and the like.
+Dramatic accent colors, such as reds or blues, shall be avoided. - f.
+Fencing.
 Fencing shall be of durable construction using quality material (i.e., brick, stone, other masonry, wood, metal, or any combination thereof) and complimentary to the building design and materials.
 The finished side of the fence shall face the corridor right-of-way or other adjacent property.

 Chain link welded or woven wire, and other similar fencing are not permitted.
 Such fencing may be permitted for temporary use during construction and site development provided it is removed or replaced with compliant material upon completion of construction.
-This requirement is for aesthetic purposes only and is not associated with building code requirements or standards. - 7.
+This requirement is for aesthetic purposes only and is not associated with building code requirements or standards.

+g.
 Outdoor Storage.
 All outdoor storage areas shall be located to the side or rear yard and shall be screened with a wooden fence or masonry wall, complimentary to the building design and materials, which is at least eight feet (8') high.
 One (1) evergreen shrub, with a mature growth of at least 8' in height, shall be installed for every five (5) linear feet of fence or wall on the side of the fence or wall facing a neighboring property or public right-of-way.
 The minimum shrub shall be a minimum of 5 gallons in size and shall be nursery stock with well-developed root systems.
-All planted areas shall be properly maintained and shall be provided with an irrigation system or a readily available water supply to ensure continuous healthy growth and development. - 8.
-Additional requirements. - a.
-The primary building façade shall face the street.
-When located on a corner, the primary façade shall face the higher order street. - b.
-All sides of all buildings are to be treated with the same architectural style, materials, and details as the primary façade. - c.
-A single building or development or multiple buildings within a development must maintain a consistent architectural theme.
-Architectural design, building materials, colors, forms, roof style and detailing should all work together to express a harmonious and consistent design.
-This includes, but is not limited to, signage, gasoline pump canopies or other accessory structures. - d.
-Building elements must not function as signage.
-The appearance of "franchise architecture", where the building functions as signage is prohibited.
-Incorporation of franchise or business design elements unique or symbolic of a particular business must be inobtrusive and secondary to the overall architectural design.
+All planted areas shall be properly maintained and shall be provided with an irrigation system or a readily available water supply to ensure continuous healthy growth and development.